Deborah Schwartzkopf: Seattle based Studio Potter & Instructor

-I find momentum in building a life full of exploration, community and clay.
-At Rat City Studios I teach classes & workshops, host social events, & offer emerging artists studio space in exchange for help in the studio.
-Check the events tab for opportunities to stop by the studio.
+Deb finds momentum in building a life full of exploration, community and clay.
+At Rat City Studios she teaches classes & workshops, hosts events, & offers emerging artists work space in exchange for help in the studio.
+Check the events tab for opportunities to visit.

-I was born and raised in Seattle, Washington.
-From 1999-2002 I earned a Bachelor of Arts at the University of Alaska and worked for studio potters in the Anchorage area.
-This gave me an amazing foundation to spring from.
-Focusing on glazing was my goal during a year of independent study at San Diego State University, I then completed a Masters of Fine Arts at Penn State in May of 2005.
-Since then I have taught at Ohio University, Massachusetts College of Art and Design, University of Washington, and University of Georgia’s study abroad program in Cortona, Italy.
-Deb has worked nationally and internationally at places such as the Archie Bray Foundation (MT), Mudflat Studios (MA), The Clay Studio (PA), Pottery Northwest (WA), Watershed (ME), and internationally at Sanbao in Jingdezhen, China, and the Residency for Ceramics-Berlin in, Germany.
-I also had the pleasure of teaching with the University of Georgia’s study abroad program in Cortona, Italy for a semester.
-I have taught over 80 workshops and exhibited all around the country, as well as internationally.
-After ten years of traveling for education, residencies, and teaching appointment I moved back to Seattle in 2009.
-I bought a house and studio space in 2013, and since then have been doing projects galore to create a beautiful, functional space to make pots in.
-Myself, studio assistants, studio members who rent space, and people participating in classes all work in clay here.
-Together, we keep the wheels turning!
+Deb was born and raised in Seattle, Washington and earned a Bachelor of Arts at the University of Alaska in 2002.
+She worked for studio potters in the Anchorage area, which gave her a strong foundation to spring from.
+Deb focused on glazes for a year of independent study at San Diego State University; after which she completed a Masters of Fine Arts at Penn State in 2005.
+She went on to teach at institutions such as: Ohio University, Massachusetts College of Art and Design, University of Washington, and University of Georgia’s study abroad program in Cortona, Italy.
+Deb has worked nationally and internationally at places such as the Archie Bray Foundation (MT), Mudflat Studios (MA), The Clay Studio (PA), Pottery Northwest (WA), Watershed (ME), Sanbao in Jingdezhen, China, and the Residency for Ceramics-Berlin, Germany.
+Since 2002, Deb has taught over eighty workshops and exhibited work locally and abroad.
+She moved back to Seattle in 2009 and bought a house/studio in 2013.
+Since then Deb has created a beautiful, communal pottery studio where she instructs community clay classes and workshops.
+Deb, studio assistants, and people participating in classes all work in clay there.
+Together, they keep the wheels turning!

 Momentum, Curiosity, Community